-The NDPBH issues health permits for these activities in all parts of Nevada except (1) Carson City and Douglas County, (2) Clark County, and (3) Washoe County.
-For those three areas, links to the relevant local health agencies are provided on the right.
+NDPBH issues health permits for these activities in all parts of Nevada except (1) Carson City / Douglas County, (2) Clark County, and (3) Washoe County.
+For those areas, links to the relevant local health agencies are provided on the right.
+If your business is in Churchill, Eureka, Mineral, or Pershing county, check with the Central Nevada Health District as well.
 In some instances, you may need both a state and local permit.
 Review the NDPBH and/or local agency websites for guidance.